Online 2021 Teaching Artists

 Anna Marie Anderson

 Anna Marie is a UVIC Theatre Graduate.
 She is the director of Victoria Fringe Productions Summer Bucket List (2019 Best Original New Work, Best Drama) and The Fitting Room (2018 Overall Favourite Show, Bravest Show).
 She often works with plays that deal with themes such as social justice, coming of age, and mental health.
 In all of her work she aims to lift voices of young adults and empower both the artists and the audience.
-She is thrilled to be teaching with SKAM this fall and can’t wait to work with the imaginations in the class Collaborative Theatre: Playwriting and Directing for Teens.
+She is thrilled to be teaching with SKAM and can’t wait to work with the imaginations in the classes Collaborative Playwriting for Home Learners; Theatre: Playwriting and Directing for Teens; and SKAM Young Company.

 Carolyn Moon is an interdisciplinary theatre artist, specializing in technical theatre, stage management, and technical design.
 She has worked for Theatre SKAM, the Belfry Theatre, William Head on Stage, and has recently toured with the Wonderheads’ Christmas show.
 Carolyn is excited to teach stagecraft again this year and to create exciting work!